intel/oim/README.md

 ### OIM Controller

 There is one OIM controller per accelerator hardware device.
+The OIM controller responds to requests that control the operation of the hardware.

-It registers the hardware with the OIM Registry on startup and at regular intervals, to recover from a potential loss of the registry DB.
+If provided with the necessary information (which controller ID to use, registry endpoint, its own external endpoint), the OIM controller can register the hardware with the OIM registry on startup and at regular intervals, to recover from a potential loss of the registry DB.

-Once running, it responds to requests that control the operation of the hardware.
+But this is optional.
+This mapping can also be configured manually with the oim-registry-tool (NOT YET IMPLEMENTED).

 ### OIM CSI Driver